Delhi Republic Day parade: Parade

 To mark the Republic Day, an annual parade is held in New Delhi, starting at the Rashtrapati Bhavan (the President's residence), and proceeding along the Kartavya Path, past the India Gate.
 Prior to its commencement, the Prime Minister lays a floral wreath at the National War Memorial (previously at the Amar Jawan Jyoti memorial) at one end of Kartavya Path, which is followed by two minutes silence in the memory of fallen soldiers.
 Thereafter he/she reaches the main dais at Kartavya Path to join other dignitaries.
-Subsequently the President arrives along with the chief guest of the occasion.
+Subsequently, the President arrives along with the chief guest of the occasion.
 They are escorted on horseback by the President's Bodyguard.

 First, the president unfurls the National flag, as the National Anthem Jana Gana Mana is played, and a 21-gun salute is fired by the Indian Army Regiment of Artillery as the PBG renders the National Salute and its standard is dipped.
 Next, as the PBG trots off the dais, important awards like the Ashok Chakra and Param Vir Chakra are given away by the President.
 The President comes forward to award the medals of bravery to the people from the armed forces for their exceptional courage in the field and also the civilians, who have distinguished themselves by their different acts of valour in different situations, either in military, civilian or disaster scenarios.
-This is followed by the regiments of Armed Forces starting their march past, led by the parade commander and his second in command, followed by living receipents of gallantry medals of the Republic.
+This is followed by the regiments of Armed Forces starting their march past, led by the parade commander and his second in command, followed by living recipients of gallantry medals of the Republic.
 Following the march past of the armed forces follows the march of personnel belonging to the federal security organizations and the Delhi Police, which marches also on behalf of all territorial, state, city and municipal police forces.
 Children who are recipients of the National Bravery Award ride past the spectators on colourfully decorated elephants or vehicles.